corno/bass-clarinet/README.md

 pass the following arguments to the parser function.  all are optional.

-`opt` - object bag of settings regarding string formatting.  all default to `false`.
+`opt` - object bag of settings regarding string formatting.

-settings supported:
+currently the only supported setting is:

-* `trim` - boolean. whether or not to trim text and comment nodes.
+* `spaces_per_tab` - number. needed for proper column info.

-* `normalize` - boolean. if true, then turn any whitespace into a single space.
+(`normalize` and `trim` have been dropped as this can equally well be handled in the onvalue handler)

 ## methods